 - We use a bolster during “Restorative Poses” and “Balanced Inversions,” and a few others on Fit2B make it an option as well.

-- If you want to make your own, this is a great tutorial that we enjoy referencing.
+- If you want to make your own, this is a great video tutorial that we made for you recently!

 - Aerobic Step